Regional Bridges Project

 Mid North - Rocky River Bridge widening:

-Works commenced January 21 2019 on the Rocky River Bridge on the Augusta Highway near Crystal Brook.
-Works include bridge widening, installation of new guard rails and bridge barriers and road shoulder widening works.
+Works on the Rocky River Bridge on the Augusta Highway near Crystal Brook are now complete and included bridge widening, installation of new guard rails and bridge barriers and road shoulder widening works.

 Clare Valley bridges replacement: